andreneto97/example-react-project/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, youaaa can run:

 ### `yarn start`